Introduction to chakras – Learn the 7 Chakras in the body

 Here, we will try to explain the chakras as simply as possible.

 When your yoga teacher starts talking about chakras or ‘wheels of energy,’ do your eyes glaze over?
-Yes, we will describe how these chakras are like understanding ourselves on a completely new level.
+Yes, we will describe how these chakras are like understanding ourselves on a new level.

 What are chakras?

-So, the chakras are basically points of energy located throughout the subtle body (‘subtle’ refers to something we can’t see but can feel energetically), there are approximately 114 of them in total.
+So, the chakras are basically points of energy located throughout the subtle body (‘subtle’ refers to something we can’t see but can feel energetically); there are approximately 114 of them in total.

 Major chakras and their basic properties

-Undoubtedly, the chakra system is as old as yoga itself and has been something yogis have turned to for thousands of years before the invention of organized medicine.
+Undoubtedly, the chakras system is as old as yoga itself and has been something yogis have turned to for thousands of years before the invention of organized medicine.
 Also, the chakras link very closely to the nervous and endocrine systems.
 This important relationship between them gives emphasis to the essential nature of inner and holistic health.

-The seven chakras in body points
+The seven chakras in the body points

-The seven main chakra points in the body, are linked to the elements, and expand further, relating to all areas of the body, mind, and soul.
+The seven main chakra points in the body are linked to the elements and expand further, relating to all areas of the body, mind, and soul.